 - School bus drivers are banned from using hand-held cell phones; and

 - All drivers are banned from sending or reading text messages.

 A violation of the general cell phone use law constitutes a secondary offense, which means that a police officer cannot pull over someone talking on a hand-held cell phone unless they’ve committed some other traffic violation.
 Texting is a primary offense, however.
 This allows a police officer to cite a driver for texting without any other violation.

 Cell Phone Accidents Are Preventable

 Using a cell phone while driving to make a call, text, surf the web, or for any other reason is a choice.
 Drivers who choose to pay attention to their cell phone instead of the road are a danger to the safety of everyone on the road and are liable for any accident their negligence causes.
 At Alpert Schreyer, LLC, our knowledgeable Maryland vehicle accident lawyers help injured car accident victims pursue just and maximum compensation for the losses they’ve suffered as a result of their injuries.
-To learn more about your legal rights and options, call us today for a free consultation at 1 (844)-MDCRASH or (301) 932-9997.
+To learn more about your legal rights and options, call us today for a free case evaluation at 1 (844)-MDCRASH or (301) 932-9997.